N2IT/p3-cli-project/README.md

 print("")

-# Workout Routine CLI
+# FITNESS CLI

-Welcome to the Workout Routine Command Line Interface (CLI) Program, a powerful and user-friendly tool designed to help fitness enthusiasts and trainers organize their workout routines with ease and flexibility.
-My CLI application enables you to meticulously tailor your exercise plans to fit your individual fitness goals and preferences.
+Welcome to the Fitness Command Line Interface (CLI) Program, a powerful and user-friendly tool designed to help fitness enthusiasts and trainers organize their workout routines with ease and flexibility.
+My CLI application enables you to tailor your exercise plans to fit your individual fitness goals and preferences.

 ## Key Features